opentraveldata/geobases/README.rst

 rpms or zip which can be installed afterwards.

 You will also find a `Rakefile <http://rake.rubyforge.org/>`_ at the root of the project.
-This may be used to build and deploy the packages.
+This can be used to build and deploy the packages.
-Deployment may be done using webdav, and the Rakefile expects ``nd`` to be installed (this is a webdav client).
+Deployment can be done using webdav, and the Rakefile expects ``nd`` to be installed (this is a webdav client).
 To install ``nd``, fetch the `sources <http://www.gohome.org/nd/>`_ and compile them.